aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 # Module 08-Unit 3 Monitor a load balancer resource using Azure Monitor

 ## Lab scenario
-In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.
+In this lab, you will create an internal load balancer for the fictional Contoso Ltd organization.
 Then you will create a Log Analytics workspace, and use Azure Monitor Insights to view information about your internal load balancer.
 You will view the Functional Dependency View, then view detailed metrics for the load balancer resource, and view resource health information for the load balancer.
 Finally, you will configure the load balancer's diagnostic settings to send metrics to the Log Analytics workspace you created.

+>**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Monitor%20a%20load%20balancer%20resource%20using%20Azure%20Monitor)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

+>**Note:** You may find slight differences between the instructions and the Azure portal interface, but the core concept is the same.

 ## Lab objectives
 In this lab, you will complete the following tasks: